 Most professional prefabricated steel building installers will recommend you pour a foundation of concrete.
 An experienced concrete engineer can help determine how the deep the concrete should be poured as well as assess how long the steel anchor bolts need to be.
 You will need to know ahead of time the suggested depth of the concrete and the recommended anchor bolt length because this will impact site excavation.

 Simple Guideline for Anchor Bolts

 The following guideline is a basic overview of anchor bolt requirements for prefabricated steel buildings

-There are four primary types of anchor bolts:
+There are four primary types of anchor bolts for metal structures:

 Mobile home anchors: Commonly referred to as augers, these anchors are designed to keep a mobile home securely fashioned to dirt or soil.
 Augers are driven into the dirt and they attach well to the soil.
 To meet certified ground installation requirements, mobile home anchors are the only ones that will suffice.

 Concrete anchors: If you are pouring a concrete base for your metal building, then concrete anchors will work well.
 These anchors expand once they are installed and should only be used in concrete because if installed within asphalt, they can cause the foundation to fracture.